 UPDATE: November 8th 2019 the New York Times reports that the Center for Disease Control (CDC) has confirmed that the primary cause of the vape illness is Vitamin E Acetate — an additive used by makers of black-market THC vape carts.
 Foria has never used this additive.
 More detail below...

 We were deeply saddened to learn of the recent illnesses and loss of life attributed to vaping.
 Tragically, the problem appears to have been caused by irresponsible vape manufacturers making a quick buck.

-In many cases, fly-by-night manufacturers were using cutting agents (including Vitamin E acetate) to make their THC vape cartridges appear more potent than they really were.
+The illnesses appears to be caused primarily by black-market vape pens manufactured without state regulation, ingredient traceability, or independent lab testing.
+Fly-by-night manufacturers were using cutting agents (primarily Vitamin E acetate) to make their THC vape cartridges appear more potent than they really were.

 Although Vitamin E is healthy to ingest, heating and inhaling it (especially in the high quantities used in those products) inflamed people’s lungs, requiring hospitalization and, in some cases, resulting in death.